This post is also available in: Italiano (Italian)

 Fall in the Adirondacks, however, makes even a long drive interesting.
 There are in fact many scenic roads crossing the forests, just like the Blue Ridge Road, that goes from North Hudson to Fort Ticonderoga and then to Newcomb, or the Black River Trail, which on the third Saturday of September organizes the Cream Cheese Festival, with cheesecake, cheese danish, stuffed bagels and many other cheesy treats.
 In short, driving in this area is never boring, especially during the Fall!

 In between the many things to do for your Fall in the Adirondacks, hiking should be high on your list.
 There are hundreds of very beautiful trails, as well as highlights like the Ausable Chasm, also called “The Grand Canyon of the Adirondack”.
 In case you don’t feel like hiking (even if you should, we loved it!), then I recommend the Whiteface Veterans Memorial Highway.
 This scenic road will take you to the top of Whiteface Mountain.
 It has scenic viewpoints small parking spots and some picnic tables where you can have lunch with a breathtaking view.
 The last stretch, that leads to the highest point of the mountain, can be reached by a lift or by the stairs.
 The entrance to this panoramic route is included in the $ 35 Olympic Sites Passport, which includes the entrance to the Olympic Sports Complex, the Olympic Jumping Complex (where you will have access to a sky deck at the top of the ramp), and the Olympics Center, an interesting Winter Olympics museum in Lake Placid.
 In Winter you can even enjoy some ice skating (maybe with a hot chocolate, since I think you’re going to need that!).
+When the Adirondack lakes aren’t frozen, people love to go kayaking.
+The area has a very ancient tradition of building wooden kayaks.
+If they aren’t your thing, you could go through this list of inflatable kayaks that are way easier to transport over there.

 With the Olympic Passport, in addition to a series of discounts for other attractions, you can also access the “Gondola ride” (nope, they’re not shipping you to Venice!) and the Oktoberfest (held every year between the end of September and the beginning of October).
 Needless to say we immediately decided we had to check out the Oktoberfest!
 Of course it was just… you know, to research the facts.
 Not because we wanted to listen to German music, see the costumes, drink some beer and eat pretzels!
 Absolutely not!
 After all, to access the Gondola ride that will get you on the top of Whiteface Mountain, you have to pass for the Oktoberfest.
 Be it because of the beer (I’m so not used to drinking) or because the view was truly impressive, I didn’t get scared at all, even if I don’t like heights.
 On the top, as a nice bonus, we got to listen to a group playing Alpine horns!
 Once you get back from your Gondola ride, it might be interesting to have a look at the stands of the small market at the Oktoberfest: we have found many local products, different types of maple syrup (you can taste them too!) and nice craft objects.